Reports on Malware Infections in Country IE

-In regard to the following reports, CSIRT-IE's primary focus are computer devices in the Republic of Ireland, which were identified after they had successfully established a communication channel with a sinkhole that is monitored by malware researchers and analysts.
+In regard to the following reports, CSIRT-IE's primary focus are computer devices in the State, which were identified after they had successfully established a communication channel with a sinkhole that is monitored by malware researchers and analysts.
 The act of establishing a communication channel with a sinkhole normally indicates a computer device is infected with malware and is actually a bot in a botnet.
-The computer device may be used for malicious activities including Distributed Denial-of-Service (DDoS) reflection attacks against third parties.
+The computer device may be used for malicious activities including Distributed Denial-of-Service (DDoS) Reflection/Amplification attack against a third party.
 CSIRT-IE seeks to inform the owners of these computers devices, through their respective Internet Service Providers (ISP), based upon the IP address of the affected computer device and to provide advice and recommendations on the measures required to mitigate the malware infection and to reduce the threat posed by the botnet of which it is a member of.

 Most malware is pre-programmed with an autonomous command in an attempt to set up communications with a command and control server (C&C server or C2 server), after it has successfully infected a host.
 Contained within the malicious code of the malware are lists of fully qualified domain names (FQDN) and IP addresses, registered by the cyber criminals, to function as their C&C servers.
 The malware will cycle through this 'phone book' sending out timed beacons until it establishes a communication channel with a C&C server.
 Once the communications channel is established, C&C servers will send instruction sets to the malware, for example, to download additional malicious code such as rootkits and remote access tools, or to transmit information harvested from the compromised host.